Werner Voigt

-Werner Voigt (born 26 June 1947) is a German football coach and former player.
+Werner Voigt (26 June 1947 – 22 April 2023) was a German football coach and player.

+Playing career

 Voigt joined the youth department of SC Dynamo Berlin in 1964.
 One of his youth coaches was former East German national Herbert Schoen.
-Voigt eventually made his first appearance with the first team of BFC Dynamo in the second round of the 1967-68 FDGB-Pokal against HFC Chemie on 26 December 1967.
+Voigt won the East German Junior Cup (Junge Welt-Pokal) (de) with the junior team of BFC Dynamo in 1966 under coach Schoen, after defeating FC Karl-Marx-Stadt 5-1 in the final.
+Voigt scored a hat-trick in the match.

-He then made 10 appearances for BFC Dynamo in the 1967-68 DDR-Liga Nord.
+Voigt made his first appearance with the first team of BFC Dynamo against ASG Vorwärts Neubrandenburg on the 7th matchday of the 1967-68 DDR-Liga Nord on 24 September 1967.
+He would eventually make eight appearances for BFC Dynamo in the 1967-68 DDR-Liga Nord.

-Voigt made his debut for BFC Dynamo in the DDR-Oberliga against F.C.
-Hansa Rostock in the fourth matchday of the 1968-69 DDR-Oberliga on 7 September 1968.
-He would make a number of appearances for BFC Dynamo in the DDR-Oberliga in the following seasons.
-Voigt was then transferred to sports community FSG Dynamo Frankfurt in 1969.
+Voigt made his debut for BFC Dynamo in the DDR-Oberliga against Hansa Rostock in the fourth matchday of the 1968-69 DDR-Oberliga on 7 September 1968.
+He was then transferred to sports community FSG Dynamo Frankfurt in 1969.
 FSG Dynamo Frankfurt played in the third tier Bezirksliga at the time.

 Voigt returned to BFC Dynamo in 1970, where he joined the reserve team BFC Dynamo II in the second tier DDR-Liga.
-He would also make a number of appearances with the first team in the 1970-71 DDR-Oberliga.
-Voigt was then registered in squad of the first team for thre 1971-72 sesson, but would only make two appearances in the 1971-72 DDR-Oberliga.
-He was transferred back to the reserve team BFC Dynamo II in 1972.
-However, he would again make a number of appearances with the first team in the 1972-73 DDR-Oberliga.
+He would also make a number of appearances with the first team in the 1970–71 DDR-Oberliga.
+Voigt was registered in squad of the first team for the 1971–72 season, but would only make two appearances in the 1971–72 DDR-Oberliga.
+He was transferred back to BFC Dynamo II for the 1972–73 season.
+However, he would again make a number of appearances with the first team in the 1972–73 DDR-Oberliga.
+Voigt played numerous matches BFC Dynamo II in the DDR-Liga during his career, but he had also played a total of 25 matches and scored 2 goals for BFC Dynamo in the DDR-Oberliga.

-Voigt was eventually transferred to 1.
-FC Union Berlin in 1973.
+Voigt was eventually transferred to Union Berlin in 1973.
 1. FC Union Berlin played in the second tier DDR-Liga at the time.
 Voigt played 61 league- and cupmatches for 1.
 FC Union Berlin, before he was transferred to SG Dynamo Fürstenwalde in 1975.
-Voigt played for SG Dynamo Fürstenwalde in the second tier DDR-Liga, before he again returned to BFC Dynamo in 1976.
-He eventually retired as a player in 1977.
-Voigt had played numerous matches for the reserve team BFC Dynamo II during his career, but he had also played a total of 25 matches and scored 2 goals for BFC Dynamo in the first tier DDR-Oberliga.
+Voigt played for SG Dynamo Fürstenwalde in the 1975–76 DDR-Liga Staffel B.